oschrenk/notes/rsync.md

 Without the final slash, rsync will copy the directory in its entirety.
 With the trailing slash, it will copy the contents of the directory but won’t recreate the directory

-Exclude files by adding patterns, for example you can exclude hidden files ba adding
+Exclude files by adding patterns, for example you can exclude hidden files by adding

     --exclude=".*/"